offici5l/offici5l.github.io/dm-verity-corruption.md

 4. Restart the device.
 It should now boot into the system normally.
    However, one of the slots will remain corrupted.
 To fix this:

-    - Add a **Xiaomi account** in Developer Options.
+    - Add a **Xiaomi account** in Developer Options. and do the steps to unlock the bootloader ...
-    - Wait for the bootloader to be unlocked.

 **After the Bootloader is Unlocked**